ec-jrc/lisflood-utilities/README.md

 | Lisflood Usecases   |                                                           | https://github.com/ec-jrc/lisflood-usecases                     |

+## lisflood utilities

-User guide of each tool is placed under the relative directory in a README.md file.
+**Note:** User guide of each tool is placed under the relative directory in a README.md file.

-## pcr2nc
+Lisflood Utilities is a set of tools to help LISFLOOD users (or any users of PCRaster/netCDF files) to execute some mundane tasks that are necessary to operate lisflood.
+Here's a list of utilities you can find in lisflood-utilities package.

-__pcr2nc__ is a tool to convert PCRaster maps to netCDF4 files.
+* __pcr2nc__ is a tool to convert PCRaster maps to netCDF4 files.
-It's developed at JRC E1 directorate, as a Floods group initiative.

   - convert a single map into a NetCDF4 file
   - convert a time series of maps into a NetCDF4 mapstack
   - support for WGS84 and ETRS89 (LAEA) reference systems
   - fine tuning of output files (compression, significant digits, etc.)

+* __cutmaps__ is a tool to cut netcdf files in order to reduce size, using either
+  - a bounding box of coordinates
+  - a bounding box of matrix indices
+  - an existing boolean area mask

+* __compare__ is a package containing a set of simple Python classes that helps to compare netCDF, PCRaster and TSS files.

+The package contains convenient classes for reading/writing:

+* PCRasterMap
+* PCRasterReader
+* NetCDFWriter

 ### Installation

-There are two ways to install the software: one via pip tool and one by cloning the repository.
+There are two ways to get the software:

+* install it via pip tool
+* clone the repository

 #### Requisites